Psychology Summer School

 A unique social programme.

-Live and study in a
+Live and study in colleges

-Experience life as a Cambridge University undergraduate
+Experience life as an Oxford University undergraduate

 All participants will be allocated to a college a few weeks before arriving, based on their dates and subject choice.